Rugby For Fannies – A Beginner’s Guide

 Not really.
 To be honest, the only thing you’ll need to invest in are a pair of rugby boots.
 If you’re like me, with size 5 feet, you can get a kids pair for a fraction of the cost of the adult ones.
 I think I got mine for like £19.99 or something, and they’re Adidas ones.
 Anything bigger than a size 5 and you’ll have to hit the men’s section.
 It’s total bullshit that they don’t make women’s boots yet, but to be honest they’re just going to get pitted in mud anyway, so it doesn’t matter that much.

 The other thing you might want to buy is a decent quality sports bra.
-By decent quality I mean supportive as fuck, underwired and with a proper back fastener.
+By decent quality I mean supportive, underwired and with a proper back fastener.
 I got one like this from Marks & Spencer and it’s been worth every penny so far.
 Rugby does have a contact element to it as an impact sport, so you want to protect your bad boys as much as possible.